 The first two issues are fairly simple to correct.
-Reduce the amount of refined carbohydrates on your plate and instead add clean proteins and good fats.
+Reduce the number of refined carbohydrates on your plate and instead add clean proteins and good fats.
 Reduce your salt intake.
-Add green tea to your regimen – in addition to giving you a calm alertness from its combination of l-theanine and caffeine, it’s also a gentle diuretic.
+Add green tea to your regimen – in addition to giving you calm alertness from its combination of l-theanine and caffeine, it’s also a gentle diuretic.
 If you have hormonal fluid accumulation and you tend to bloat up during ovulation or right before or during your period, it’s time to seek Functional Medicine to test your levels of hormones and their metabolites (break down products) so that you can establish hormonal peace within yourself.

 THE WRONG FOODS

 Gluten* is a protein found primarily in wheat products, but also in barley, rye, oats, and a few other grains.
 Over the past several decades of industrial wheat production and genetic modification, gluten has become increasingly more abundant in wheat products, not to mention increasingly more difficult to digest.
-Gluten notoriously triggers the release of zonulin** in your gut.
-Zonulin will damage your intestional lining and cause bloating or “leaky gut,” greatly increasing your chances of developing autoimmune disease, not to mention inflammation, allergies, and of course, abdominal bloating.
+Gluten notoriously triggers the release of zonulin** in your GI tract.
+Zonulin will damage your intestinal lining and cause bloating or “leaky gut,” greatly increasing your chances of developing autoimmune disease, not to mention inflammation, allergies, and of course, abdominal bloating.

 *If you’re concerned about your body’s response to dairy or gluten, I recommend taking a food sensitivity test called the IgG Food MAP test which will measure your reactivity to gluten, wheat, cheese, milk, yogurt, and about 190 other foods and yeasts.

-**If you want to test for your levels of zonulin and find out if you have leaky gut syndrome, I recommend the GI-MAP Microbial test and/or the Intestinal Permeability Test.
+**If you want to test for your levels of zonulin and find out if you have a leaky gut syndrome, I recommend the GI-MAP Microbial test and/or the Intestinal Permeability Test.
 These tests may help diagnose your digestive issues.

 Beans and Cruciferous Vegetables

-While I am the biggest advocate of beans and crucifers such as broccoli, cauliflower, brussels sprouts, and kale and advise virtually all of my patients to consume more of them for their detoxifying, anti-inflammatory, microbiome-nourishing, and hormone-balancing properties, these foods can cause gas and consequent bloating.
-This is because beans and cruciferous vegetables contain the oligosaccharides, raffinose and stachyose, which are types of sugar molecules that are difficult to completely digest, resulting in fermentation and gas, which can cause bloating.
+While I am the biggest advocate of beans and crucifers such as broccoli, cauliflower, brussels sprouts, and kale, and advise virtually all of my patients to consume more of them for their detoxifying, anti-inflammatory, microbiome-nourishing, and hormone-balancing properties, these foods can cause gas and consequent bloating.
+This is because beans and cruciferous vegetables contain the oligosaccharides, raffinose, and stachyose, which are types of sugar molecules that are difficult to completely digest, resulting in fermentation and gas, which can cause bloating.